tom-korec/bombero/README.md

 - **Select level** - opens list of available levels where player can select specific level or return to main menu screen.
 After selecting level game starts in that level with same properties as the New game option.

+- **_Options_** - (not guaranteed feature)
+   - opens possible settings such as difficulty (# lives), viewable area of map, music volume ...

+   - uses libGDX Preferences to store permanent data

 - **Exit** - shuts down game.